vEnhance/1802/src/preface.typ

   This is covered in the course 18.01 at MIT, and also in the AP calculus courses in the United States.

+#tip[
+  If you're not at MIT, you should replace the words "18.01" and "18.02" with the course names corresponding to "single-variable calculus" and "multi-variable calculus" at your home institution.
+]

 No proof-based background is expected.